JavaScript is required

 • As your child is talking, write down their ideas.
 Use their language.

-• Ask your child to describe back to you what you wrote down, or ask them to read back the writing.
+• Read back what your child said to you, or ask them to read back the writing if they are able.

 • Your child may want to draw a picture or create something to match the writing.